 Myth on the other hand is metaphor.
-It tries to explain why the world is the way it is, both the outer world, as well as the inner world.
+It tries to explain why the world is the way it is, both the outer world around us, as well as the inner world within us.
 The mythology, fairy tale, folklore and fable definitions all overlap and intermix, as do the arguments for what belongs where and why, but for the purposes of this argument, this is the distinction that best describes the differences between the two.
 Myth is metaphor, fairy tales are morality.

-And while the first Star Wars film has certain mythic and spiritual qualities, it’s fair to say that it is—in its story of a farm boy who meets a wizard, rescues a princess and stumbles into an intergalactic war – a fairy tale first and foremost.
+While the first Star Wars film has certain mythic and spiritual qualities, it’s fair to say that it is—in its story of a farm boy who meets a wizard, rescues a princess and stumbles into an intergalactic war – a fairy tale first and foremost.
 “When we work together, we can vanquish evil,” might be its morale.
 And if we take a closer look at its influences, it could even be argued that this first film was always meant as a fairy tale, and that the mythological turn didn’t come until The Empire Strikes Back.

-It was far from an overnight epiphany, as the progression of the widely different drafts proves, but Lucas eventually ended up taking some of his basic building blocks from the 1939 production of what’s often though of the first proper American fairy tale of its own, The Wizard of Oz, like the young kid living on a farm with an aunt and an uncle, as well as companions (furry and tinny), witches and munchkins.
+It was far from an overnight epiphany, as the progression of the widely different drafts proves, but Lucas eventually ended up taking some of his basic building blocks from the 1939 production of what’s often thought of as the first proper American fairy tale of its own, The Wizard of Oz, like the young girl living on a farm with an aunt and an uncle, as well as companions (furry and tinny), witches and munchkins.

-So on the one hand, the Star Wars that descends from the serials, pirate and western movies of Lucas’s youth, is one of pure adventure.
+So on the one hand, the Star Wars that descends from serials, pirate adventures and westerns of Lucas’s youth, is one of pure adventure.
 Of Buster Crabbe, Burt Lancaster and Errol Flynn.
-On the other, it descends from these updated fairy tales, most of which in their own way had been transposed out of what we traditionally think of as a fairy tale setting.
-And it is from these sources that Star Wars got its foundation, not as a grand mythology, but as a fairy tale adventure; a critical distinction in the argument against the accepted story Lucas usually tells of Campbell’s The Hero With a Thousand Faces, and its influence on Star Wars.
+On the other, it descends from these updated fairy tales from Leone and Kurosawa, most of which in their own way had been transposed out of what we traditionally think of as a fairy tale setting.
+And it is from them that Star Wars got its foundation, not as a grand mythology, but as a grown-up’s fairy tale; a critical distinction in the argument against the accepted story Lucas usually tells of Campbell’s The Hero With a Thousand Faces, and its influence on Star Wars.

-While Star Wars can certainly be forced into the mono myth structure, some liberties have to be taken with the interpretation, whereas if we go back to The Wizard of Oz, arguably one of the primary sources of inspiration for the foundational structure of Star Wars, it on the other hand follows Campbell’s monomyth to a T, despite preceding The Hero With a Thousand Faces by no less than ten years.
+While Star Wars can certainly be forced into the monomyth structure, some liberties have to be taken with the interpretation, whereas if we go back to The Wizard of Oz, arguably one of the primary sources of inspiration for the foundational structure of Star Wars, it on the other hand follows Campbell’s monomyth to a T, despite preceding The Hero With a Thousand Faces ten years.

 And remember, here we are talking about the first film only, Star Wars later known as Episode IV: A New Hope, and not about the full trilogy or the saga.
 Because while Lucas has often claimed that he simply took his early story and chopped it into three pieces, making the first of them into the first film, that was very much not the case, as Michael Kaminski outlined to a staggering degree of detail in his outstanding book The Secret History of Star Wars, and so we should consider this first film a completed story, which must (and does) stand on its own.
-Though even considering all of the films as one big story, the Journey still doesn’t line up particularly well (Luke for instance never returns home, completing the cycle).
+Though even considering all of the films as one big story, the ‘hero’s journey’ still doesn’t line up particularly well (Luke for instance never returns home to complete the cycle).